CodewJoy/soul_fun/README.md

 ### Enter Account page
 * Upload photo and save by Firestore Storage
-* Deat with React Forms and use Autocomplete and Datepicker of Material-UI
+* Deat with React Forms and use Autocomplete component of Material-UI

 ![](https://i.imgur.com/XcFd4yz.png)

-### Match friends with Interst Tags - use Nesting Router here
+### Match friends with Interest Tags - use Nesting Router here

 * Discover friends
 -Select Friends by Interest.
 Refer friends and **sort by friend's last online time**.
--See the basic info of person you interested in, including their interests tags.
+-See the basic info of the one you are interested in, including their interests tags.
 -Add friends here.
 * Friend Requests
--See the **friend invitation alert** and their basic info here.
+-See the **friend invitation alerts** and their basic info here.
--If accept friend invitation, redirect to message page and chat with friend.
+-If you accept friend invitation, redirect to message page and chat with friend.
 * My friend
 -See your all friends here.
 Click and chat with them.